functionalone/aws-least-privilege/README.md

 Additionally it will printout a summary to standard out specifying the function names and documents generated.

 The policy document is a json document conforming to the AWS Policy language with an additional field of: `Description`.
-The `Description` field will contain the AWS Arn of the Lambda Function this policy is for.
+The `Description` field will contain the AWS ARN of the Lambda Function this policy is for.
 The `Description` field is not part of the AWS Policy language and should be removed if copying the policy to AWS IAM.